azeems16/AXI_SoC_Subsystem/README.md

 This repository contains a set of self-contained RTL design modules and subsystems, each focused on a specific digital design concept using Verilog/SystemVerilog.

 Each project includes clean, testable code and is structured for easy simulation and integration.
+This project serves as a comprehensive integration of multiple AXI-compliant IP blocks into a unified SoC-style subsystem.
+It demonstrates modular RTL design, address mapping, CDC techniques, and bus interfacing using the AXI4 and AXI-Lite protocols.

 ---